rpicanco/ShopifyAdminAPICustomer/README.md

 ## Development

-This section aims to create all deliverables needed to develop the solution, such as detailed flow specifications for each component involved in the solution, behaviour-driven development practices and the source code itself.
+This section aims to create all deliverables needed to develop the solution, such as detailed flow specifications for each component involved in the solution, behaviour-driven development features and scenarios and the source code itself.
 <br><br>[Development](development/development.md)